Gender+ in Research Collective Engagementship: Citizen Science and Community-Based Research (Cohort #1)

 Program Overview

-ECON364B is a 3 credit course on campus in May followed by a 3 month regional service learning placement from June to August.
-This page describes the regional service learning placement associated with ECON364B; find more information on the international service learning placement associated with ECON364B here.
+ECON364B is a 3 credit course on campus in May followed by a 3 month international service learning placement from June to August.
+This page describes the international service learning placement associated with ECON364B; find more information about the regional service learning placement associated with ECON364B here.

-To take ECON364B, students must first complete its mandatory prerequisite course, ECON364A, during Winter Term 2 (Jan.-Apr.
-2020).
+To take ECON364B, students must first complete its mandatory prerequisite course, ECON364A, during Winter Term 2 (Jan-Apr 2020).
 Students can register for the prerequisite course on the SSC here.
-Acceptance into ECON364B requires submitting an application.
+Acceptance into ECON364B is by application.
 A link to the application can be found in the left sidebar.
 Students who apply to ECON364B and are not registered in ECON364A will be force registered in the course when accepted into the program.

-ECON364B requires participation in the Regional Service Learning Program, which includes pre-departure learning sessions, a mid-placement workshop, and post-placement coursework, discussion and public engagement (see below).
+ECON364B is a part of the International Service Learning program, which includes pre-departure learning sessions, a mid-placement workshop, and post-placement coursework, discussion and public engagement (see below).

 Course Description

-The Economics of Sustainable Development is a 3 credit course integrating an international/regional service learning approach with rigorous academic studies.
-The aim of the course is to both deepen and broaden students’ understanding of the process of economic development as it affects economically disadvantages communities.
-In particular, students will explore the problems and concerns of developing communities in relation to ways that resilient, healthy communities are able to create sustainable livelihoods, to support rather than deplete the regional environment, and to build local economies that ensure the well-being of all community members.
+ECON 364 A/B- The Economics of Sustainable Development: Communities, Markets and Technology is a six credit course integrating an international service learning approach with rigorous academic studies.
+The aim of the course is to both deepen and broaden students’ understanding of the process of economic development as it affects disadvantaged communities in East Africa, India and Latin America.
+In particular, students will explore the problems and concerns of developing communities in relation to ways that resilient, healthy communities are able to create sustainable livelihoods, to support rather than deplete the local or regional environment, and to build local economies that ensure the well-being of all community members.

 • ECON 364A classes on campus from January-April 2020

-• 12 week placement from beginning of June to the end of August 2020
+• 12 week International Service Learning (ISL) placement from beginning of June to the end of August 2020

 • Mid-placement workshop